-Contact the International Student Advisor and he/she will give you information on how to contact your local Consulate/Embassy for instructions to renew or replace a lost passport.
-Or visit http://www.usembassy.gov/ or http://www.embassy.org/ for more information.
+Current students should contact their International Student Advisor and he/she will give you information on how to contact their local Consulate/Embassy for instructions to renew or replace a lost passport.

-You may need to leave the United States to re-establish student status by re-entering the country with a new I-20 or by filing a reinstatement request.
-For more information, please see your International Student Advisor to determine the best course for you.
+You may need to leave the United States to reestablish student status by reentering the country with a new I-20.
+For more information, please see your International Student Advisor to determine the best course of action for you.

 May I apply for the F-1 visa within the United States?

-F-1 visas are issued only at U.S. Embassies outside of the territory of the U.S.
+F-1 visas are issued only at U.S. embassies and consulates outside of the territory of the United States.